Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: Proofs of the Results of Section

-Next, we prove Corollary \ref{cor:EffectofBiasedPassword}. \begin{proof}[The proof of Corollary \ref{cor:EffectofBiasedPassword}] The proof of this corollary relies on the concentration property of the average guesswork of every bin presented in the proof of Theorem \ref{th:ConcentrationAnyHash}, along with the fact that the rate at which the average guesswork of a password increases is dominated by elements of type $\frac{\sqrt{\qp}}{\sqrt{\qp}+\sqrt{1-\qp}}$ \cite{MaloneGuessworkandEntropy}.
+\begin{proof}[The proof of Corollary \ref{cor:EffectofBiasedPassword}] The proof of this corollary relies on the concentration property of the average guesswork of every bin presented in the proof of Theorem \ref{th:ConcentrationAnyHash}, along with the fact that the rate at which the average guesswork of a password increases is dominated by elements of type $\frac{\sqrt{\qp}}{\sqrt{\qp}+\sqrt{1-\qp}}$ \cite{MaloneGuessworkandEntropy}.

-We consider the case where $n\ge\pa{1+\eps}\cdot m\cdot \pa{\log\pa{1/p}+H\pa{s}}$ as for this case the average guesswork of bin $b$ can not increase due to mappings that are removed by other users (for more details see the proof of Theorem \ref{th:LowerBoundExpAverageGuessworkAnyHashFunction}).
+We consider the case where $n\ge\pa{1+\eps}\cdot m\cdot \pa{\log\pa{1/p}+H\pa{s}}$ as for this case the average guesswork of bin $b$ cannot increase due to mappings that are removed by other users (for more details see the proof of Theorem \ref{th:LowerBoundExpAverageGuessworkAnyHashFunction}).